 What To Do If You Suspect An Auto Repair Scam

 Suspect a scam, or a rip-off scheme at a mechanic shop?

 - Contact your insurance company : Your insurer or advisor can investigate the matter and provide you with information about next steps.

 - Report it to the Insurance Bureau of Canada : You can file an anonymous complaint with IBC Ontario.

 - File a complaint : You can file a consumer complaint with the Ministry of Government and Consumer Services.

 Tips To Choose A Reputable Auto Body Shop

 Finding a trustworthy mechanic can be a challenge.
-If you’ve never been in an accident, you may not have a preferred repair shop.
-Here are some tips to find a reputable auto body shop:
+If you've never been in an accident, you may not have a preferred repair shop.
+Here are some tips for finding a reputable body shop:

-- Use insurance company recommended shops : Your insurance provider will happily provide you with a list of recommended car repair shops in your area.
-Consider taking your vehicle there for insurance claim work.
-It will simplify the claims process, billing, and the shop will work with your insurance directly.
+- Use recommended shops : Your insurer will happily provide you with a list of recommended car repair shops in your area.
+Consider taking your vehicle there for work.
+It will simplify the car insurance claims process, billing, and the shop will work with your insurer directly.

 - Read reviews : Reading online reviews can tell you a lot about previous customer experiences and what you could experience yourself if you take your vehicle into the shop.